AppBlock on iOS

 Was this article helpful?

-Blocking device settings directly is technically impossible because Apple does not allow any third-party app to block access to device settings.
-However, you can still block access to settings using the Shortcuts feature on your device.
+Blocking device settings directly is not technically possible on iOS.
+Apple does not allow any third-party app to fully block access to system settings.

 For detailed instructions on how to do this, please refer to the following guides: